 Three times retailers might do a break-even analysis

-Break-even analyses are beneficial when setting your price or evaluating a fixed cost change, or purchase equipment.
+Break-even analyses are beneficial when setting prices, evaluating a fixed cost change or purchasing equipment.
 Break-even analyses can also help assess your commercial rent or hiring needs.
 And they are useful when you are:

 - Starting a business: Performing a break-even analysis can be challenging when starting up, because you don’t yet have a track record of business data.
 Still, doing a break-even analysis (using industry or public competitor data) can help inform financial planning.